 This is the first book-length study of the music of Nobuo Uematsu, and focuses on his Final Fantasy soundtracks, exploring the dynamic relationship between the music and the stories behind the beloved video game series.
 Contributors are music and game scholars, based in the USA and UK.
 Foreword by William Gibbons.
 95 b/w illus.

-Japanese musician and composer Nobuo Uematsu has built his career and reputation on his soundtracks to the enduring Final Fantasy video game series, which are notable for their remarkable cinematic feel.
-Today Uematsu is one of Japan’s most beloved living composers, credited with inspiring a new generation of classical music fans.
-This volume, the first book-length study of the music of Uematsu, takes a variety of different analytical approaches to his body of work.
-It offers readers interested in ludomusicology—the study of and research into video game music—a variety of ways with which to understand Uematsu’s compositional process and the role that video game music has in the overall gaming experience.
+This is the first book-length study on the music of Uematsu.
+It takes a variety of different analytical approaches to his music.
+It offers readers interested in ludomusicology (the study of and research into video game music) a variety of ways in which to understand Uematsu’s compositional process and the role that video game music has in the overall gaming experience.

 Richard Anatone is a professor of music theory at Prince George's Community College in Largo, Maryland.